bpatils/Containers/README.md

 * Images are immutable i.e once they are created, it should not be changed.
 If there is a change needed, then a new image should be created.
 * Container images are built up from layers

+# Image layer

+* Docker image s built up from a series of layers
+* Each layer is build using an instruction(modification) in te Dockerfile.
+* Layers are "stacked" on top of ones before
+* Each layer is only the set of differences from the last one.
+* Think of base layer as being an OS image
+* Each layer is R/O except for last one.
+* Last/Top layer is "Container layer"
+* Container layer is thin R/W layer
+* All changes made to running container go in that layer